-The SFS program at the School for Field Studies Center for Marine Resource Studies (CMRS), located in the Turks and Caicos Islands seeks an enthusiastic, team-oriented individual to serve as part of a residential team of faculty and staff who deliver an interdisciplinary, hands-on learning experience to US-based students spending a semester or summer abroad.
+The SFS Center for Marine Resource Studies, located in the Turks and Caicos Islands, seeks an enthusiastic, team-oriented individual to serve as part of a residential team of faculty and staff that delivers an interdisciplinary, hands-on learning experience to students spending a semester abroad.
+We are especially interested in candidates with experience teaching to a diverse student body, and demonstrated commitment to diversity, inclusion and cultural competence in a learning environment.

-On an annual basis, teach the Principles of Resource Management course during the fall and spring semester sessions and participate in one or more shorter-course sessions in winter and/or summer (level of engagement is to be determined).
-During semesters, lead designated components of the Center's Strategic Research Plan and, as part of this, oversee, mentor, and grade student directed research projects related to these research lines.
+Position Title: Resident Lecturer in Environmental Policy & Socioeconomic Values On an annual basis, teach the Environmental Policy and Socioeconomic Values course during two semester sessions and one-third of the two summer courses, Tropical Marine Ecosystems: Monitoring and Management, and Applied Marine Research Techniques.
+Lead designated components of the Center's Strategic Research Plan and, as part of this, oversee, mentor, and grade the student Directed Research projects related to these research lines.

 South Caicos, Turks & Caicos Islands

-Applicants are encouraged to review recent course syllabi and programs descriptions on the SFS website: http://www.fieldstudies.org/tci
+Applicants are encouraged to review the course syllabi and programs descriptions on the SFS website: http://www.fieldstudies.org/tci

 Duties and Responsibilities: